-- Consider subscribing to a medical alert service, in which you push a button on a bracelet or necklace to access 911 if you need emergency help.
+- Consider subscribing to a medical alert service that provides a bracelet or necklace with access 911.

 - Address safety issues in your home, including areas of fall risk, poor lighting, stairs, or cluttered walkways.
 Think about home modifications that may be needed, such as installing grab bars in the bathroom or modifying stairs with ramps.
 Ask your doctor to refer you to a home health agency for a home safety evaluation.